Rotifer/duckdb_book/epl/chapters/03_loading_into_duckdb.md

 ![Chapter 3 - figure 2](images/ch03_fig2.png)

 The column names we added in our processing shell script were correctly used by DuckDB as table column names.
-The column types are more interesting; it has assigned type _VARCHAR_ to six of the seven columns.
+The column types are more interesting; it has assigned type _VARCHAR_ to five of the seven columns.
 DuckDB's _VARCHAR_ type behaves like the _TEXT_ type in PostgreSQL which is convenient because it does not requires a length value as it does in many other database software where you need type declarations like _VARCHAR(50)_.
 It is also a general data type that can represent date values or numbers as text that can be converted to more appropriate types as needed.
-For example, we have a date column but DuckDB has interpreted the date strings as _VARCHAR_ and has not tried to be "clever" like Excel and dow automatic type conversions!
-To understand why it infers away_club_goals as type _BIGINT_ but _home_club_goals_ as _VARCHAR_ will require us to dig deeper into the table which we will do in the next chapter.
+For example, we have a date column but DuckDB has interpreted the date strings as _VARCHAR_ and has not tried to be "clever" like Excel and do automatic type conversions!
+It has inferred a type of _BIGINT_ for the columns _home_club_goals_ and _away_club_goals_.
+DuckDB has many numeric types and it has correctly inferred an integer type for these columns; it has "played safe" by assigning the biggest integer type but common sense tells us no football score is ever going to need such large integers as this type allows.
+We will cast these columns to a more suitable integer type in the next chapter.
+I is always worth checking carefully what types DuckDB has inferred because if you expect a numeric type for a column and it assings a character type, then it may indicate mixed data types in the column or that the columns are not aligned correctly.

 ## Main points